5l1v3r1/pragmash/SPECIFICATION.md

 # *def* blocks

-When the interpreter processes a script, it reads command definitions before executing any actual code.
-Command definitions create new commands for the script to use.
-Command definitions cannot be nested.
+A `def` block defines a new command or overrides an existing one.

-Here is the syntax of a command definition:
+Here is an example of the basic syntax to define a command which takes no arguments:

-    def my_command {
+    def foobar {
-      # function body here.
+      # Put the command body here.
     }

+`def` blocks may be nested within other blocks.
+For instance, it is possible to define a command within an `if` block:

+    if $name Alex {
+      def whoami {
+        puts alex
+      }
+    } else {
+      def whoami {
+        throw Invalid user.
+      }
+    }
+    whoami

-Within a command body, there is a special `return` command which exits the command body and sets the result of the command.
+Within a command body, the `return` command exits the command and sets its result.
 The `return` command takes any number of arguments and joins them with spaces.
-Thus, if you don't pass any arguments to `return`, it will yield the empty string.
-As an example of the return command, this would print out "hello world":
+If you don't pass any arguments to `return`, it will yield the empty string.
+To demonstrate, this code will print "hello world":

     def hello_text {
       return hello world
     }
     print (hello_text)

+The command's name is a regular token just like arguments to commands.
+For example, you can use a nested command as the command name:

+    def (get functionName) {
+        # Command body here.
+    }

+This example further highlights this feature:

+    # Note that "Name" is capitalized; this makes it a global variable.
+    set Name "hello"

+    # Define a new command called "hello"
+    def $Name {
+        puts $Name
+    }

+    # Print out "bonjour"
+    set Name bonjour
+    hello

+    # Print out "goodbye"
+    set Name goodbye
+    hello

 A command can take arguments.
 On the line of a command definition, tokens after the command name are treated as variable names to which arguments are bound.
 For example, this command takes two arguments: